-Stenton Leigh Valuations Group professionals perform a variety of business valuations, including fairness opinions (ASC 820), goodwill (ASC 350 and 360), intangible property valuations, and stock options and warrant valuations (ASC 718).
+Stenton Leigh Valuation Group professionals perform a variety of business valuations, including fairness opinions (ASC 820), goodwill (ASC 350 and 360), intangible property valuations, and stock options and warrant valuations (ASC 718).

 Companies require independent assessments of their worth for a variety of reasons: to go public, merge with a partner, acquire a business, redeem shareholders’ interests, determine tax liabilities, assess collateral values, configure buy/sell equity incentives, structure ESOPs, and reorganize family-owned businesses.